sexcstella/arduinofirealarm/README.md

 ## About this project
-Fire Alarm is an IOT project that detects potential fire through analyzing temperature and detection of smoke and heat.
+Fire Alarm is our IOT project that detects potential fire through analyzing temperature and detection of smoke and heat.
+The user would be able to know the current temperature and would alarm the owner if the device detects a fire within the range of the device, the user can also manually turn off the device when the device causes a false alarm.

+The Device would also send temperature inputs to a database for the owner to use in the event that the user would like to know the temperature within a certain time frame.

 ## Hardware used